Home > Blog Posts > 5 Tips for Buying Your First Car

 Set up a budget to make sure you can afford all the costs included with owning and maintaining the car.
 Owning and maintaining a car comes with running costs, such as:

 Fully comprehensive car insurance is the highest level of cover.
-It is the only insurance that covers your own car, even if the accident was your fault.
+It would be the only insurance that covers your own car, even if the accident was your fault.

 Never assume that the lowest insurance is the cheapest.
 To get the best deal, do an annual rate check to make sure you’re getting the best deal.
-In addition, there are a few things you can do to lower your insurance risk and get cheaper insurance:
+Also, there are a few things you can do to lower your insurance risk and get cheaper insurance:

 The cost of registration depends on what you are registering – car, motorcycle, trailer, truck or boat and if you want a 6 month or 12-month registration.
 The registration cost you pay is made up of 3 parts: